Niall-Keating/Notes/Work/mySmartFlow/Initial Kickoff Meeting (Internal).md

 ---
-tags: test
 project: mySmartFlow
-date: 15-08-2022
+date: 16-06-2022
-type: meeting
+type: internal meeting
 ---

 # Initial Kickoff Meeting (Internal)

 Attendees:
-- Niall
+- Niall Keating
-- Marco
+- Marco Pietri
-- James
+- James Addie
-- Fergal
+- Fergal Brennan
-- Adrian
+- Adrian Burns
+- Derek Browne

 Notes:
-- a note here
+- HLD 20 is just how long and what is required and cost of new firmware
+- Marco will be the Project Manager
+- Paddy Tuite will do the Hardware d